front-studium/solveit/.github/ISSUE_TEMPLATE/goal_track.md

 ## Checklist

-- [ ] 모든 참여자가 모든 주차별 문제를 완료했습니다.
+- [ ] All participants have completed all weekly problems.
-- [ ] 관련 이슈들을 모두 해결했습니다.
+- [ ] All related issues have been resolved.
-- [ ] 각 참여자의 PR이 해당 Week에 연결되어 있습니다.
+- [ ] Each participant’s PR is linked to the corresponding week.
-- [ ] 참여자별 This Week's To-Do List가 주차별로 갱신되었습니다.
+- [ ] Each participant’s “This Week’s To-Do List” has been updated weekly.
-- [ ] 마일스톤이 이 목표와 연동되어 있습니다.
+- [ ] The milestone is linked to this goal.